New limits on Anomalous Spin-Spin Interactions

 Here we describe such an experiment searching for electron-nuclear spin-dependent forces using a rotatable SmCo$_5$ spin source \cite{Heckel2006} and a $^{21}$Ne-Rb comagnetometer \cite{smiciklas2011new}.
 SmCo$_5$ has a unique property that part of its magnetization is created by angular moment of the electrons, instead of their spins.
 This allows one to cancel the net magnetic field created by the spin source without canceling an anomalous spin-dependent force.
 Our experimental arrangement is sensitive to two spin-dependent potentials in the notation of \cite{dobrescu2006spin} given by:

 In the above equations, $\hat{\sigma}_i$ is the normalized expectation value of the $ i^{\rm th}$ particle spin and $M_i$ is its mass, $\lambda =\hbar /mc $ is the Yukawa range of the new particle with mass $m$ mediating the spin-dependent force, and $r$ is the distance between the two spins.
-We set new limits on the product of electron and nuclear pseudoscalar coupling constants $g^e_p g^{n}_p$ for $V_3$ and the product of the axial vector coupling constants $g^e_A g^{n}_A$ for $V_2$.
+We set new limits on the product of electron and neutron pseudoscalar coupling constants $g^e_p g^{n}_p$ for $V_3$ and the product of the axial vector coupling constants $g^e_A g^{n}_A$ for $V_2$.
 The interaction potential $V_3$ can also be generated by a vector particle, such as a paraphoton or $Z'$ boson.
 Our measurements set new limits on the combinations of their parameters described \cite{dobrescu2006spin}.
 One can also set limits in the product of electron and proton spin couplings using the sub-leading proton spin polarization in $^{21}$Ne \cite{brown2017nuclear}.
 Our limits are substantially better than can be extracted by combining the results of previous electron-electron and nuclear-nuclear spin force experiments.

 The Rb-$^{21}$Ne comagnetometer used in this experiment is similar to the one in \cite{smiciklas2011new}.
 More detailed explanation of an its operation can be found in \cite{smiciklas2011new,brown2010new,kornack2005nuclear,Brownthesis}.
-At the heart of the comagnetometer is an aluminosilicate GE180 spherical glass cell $1\,$cm in diameter containing $1.5$ amagats of $^{21}$Ne, $50$ Torr of N$_{2}$ (for quenching), $^{87}$Rb and trace amounts of Cs.
+At the heart of the comagnetometer is an aluminosilicate GE180 spherical glass-blown cell $1\,$cm in diameter containing $1.5$ amagats of $^{21}$Ne, $50$ Torr of N$_{2}$ (to prevent radiation trapping), $^{87}$Rb and trace amounts of Cs.
 The cell is heated up to $180\,^{\circ}$C to create a dense, optically thick vapor of $^{87}$Rb.
 The Cs vapor remains optically thin and is optically pumped to create a relatively uniform spin polarization, which is transferred by spin-exchange collisions to Rb and then to $ ^{21}$Ne~\cite{romalis2010hybrid}.
 Cs is optically pumped using 450 mW of circularly polarized light at 895 nm.